olebole/irafdoc/doc/astcat.agetim.rst

   <i>emjdobs</i>, <i>ewavlen</i>, <i>etemp</i>, and <i>epress</i>.
 New keyword
   values are only added to the header if keywords of the same name do not already exist and if appropriate values for the keywords exists, i.e.
-  <tt>"INDEF"</tt> valued parameters will not be added to the header.
+  <span style="font-family: monospace;">"INDEF"</span> valued parameters will not be added to the header.
   </p>
   <p>
   If <i>update</i> = yes the values of the <i>aregpars</i> parameters will be